geb/geb/doc/manual/src/chapters/030-navigator.md

 ### Using Selenium By class locating strategy

-You can use any of the Selenium By class locating strategy that the underlying `WebDriver` supports…
+Its always preferable to use css selector with Geb.
+But for convenience Geb allows users to use any of the Selenium By class locating strategy that the underlying `WebDriver` supports for selecting elements.
+There is always a css selector available for any of the By selector other than certain xpath selectors.

     $(By.id("some-id"))
     $(By.className("some-class"))
     $(By.xpath("//some-xpath")

 ### Indexes and Ranges